The Discovery of Piranesi's Final Project

 For example, why do Wilton-Ely, Eisenman, Aureli, etc., when writing about and teaching Piranesi’s

 Ichnographia Campus Martius, all continually omit the fact that I discovered the existence of two different versions of Piranesi’s large plan?
 They all know of my discovery since 2001, or at least 2005, yet no one ever mentions it.
-The reason for the omission is shamefully obvious: they what to control the narrative of Piranesi’s Ichnographia Campus Martius, while at the same time make sure I have no control of that narrative.
+The reason for the omission is shamefully obvious: they want to control the narrative of Piranesi’s Ichnographia Campus Martius, while at the same time make sure I have no control of that narrative.
 Simple as that.

 The main reason Piranesi scholars, prior to circa 2000, failed to discover Piranesi's final project, I suppose, is because they did not have the Internet, particularly the internet of virtual museums, vast digital libraries and archives, and massive search engines, at their disposal.
 All my Piranesi discoveries, except, of course, the first, 14 May 1999, discovery of the Ichnographia Campus Martius existing in two different printed versions, were facilitated by looking at scanned/digitized Piranesi data gradually made available throughout the internet.